aomsk/Object-Detection-App/README.md

   1. cd kaew-ta-app
   2. yarn install
   3. yarn start
-  4. scan QR CODE
+  4. open Expo Go and scan QR CODE
 ```

+**Expo Go** is an application for testing apps on real devices.
+Can be downloaded from App Store and Google Play Store.

 # **Bug ?** 🥲😓

-when running the application in android Then select the detection mode, must press save 1 time to be able to detect.
-If not, press save and return to the main menu where the terminal will alert.
+When running the application in android and selecting detection mode, you have to press save 1 time to detect.
+If you don't press save, it can't be detected. and when returning to the main menu at the terminal will alert

 ```
 WARN  Possible Unhandled Promise Rejection (id: 0):
 Error: ExponentGLObjectManager.createCameraTextureAsync: GLContext not found for given context id
 ```

-But in iOS it can be used normally. and load the model faster and work more stable as well
+But in iOS it can be used normally. and load the model faster and work more stable as well.